Rock the Boat (Aaliyah song): Critical reception

 Khal from Complex described the accompanying music video for "Rock the Boat" as "a thing of beauty, with tropical visuals properly matching the laid back vibe of the instrumental.
 Perfect percussive accents dwell around the chilled melodies."
 James Poletti from dotmusic felt that Aaliyah's "breathy vocals become stutteringly suggestive as the track squelches and pops its way to a rather lovely place."
 Connie Johnson from the Los Angeles Times described "Rock the Boat" as being "sexily assertive"; she also felt that the song, along with "We Need a Resolution", was a standout song on the album.
+Music Week felt that although the song "may not be as immediate as More Than a Woman", it "serves to remind us of the wealth of talent that has been lost".

 Michael Hubbard from MusicOMH gave the song a mixed review, although he felt this song wasn't "the best record she's done", he praised her vocals, saying "Aaliyah shows again that one needn't screech a la Miss Mariah Carey in order to achieve pleasing results".
 John Robinson from NME panned the song calling it "one of the less memorable tracks from her album".

 He also thought it was "Overproduced to the point where the song skids past you on a trail of its own slickness".
 Ernest Hardy from Rolling Stone, said "Rock the Boat" was the highlight of the album, and felt that the song showed Aaliyah coming "into her own as a woman".
 Overall, Hardy declared, "She's at the wheel, steering her sexuality and using it to explore her own fantasies and strengths.
 And the joy you hear in her voice, in the grooves, is rooted in independence.
-R&B;'s reigning ice princess is starting to thaw."
+R&B's reigning ice princess is starting to thaw."

 Russell Baillie from The New Zealand Herald described the song as "boudoir-instructional" and felt that "Aaliyah's voice weaves through the sparse but punchy arrangements with a mix of sultriness".
 Brad Cawn from the Chicago Tribune felt that Aaliyah had matured and was "growing into seductive escapades" on "Rock the Boat".
 Sal Cinquemani from Slant Magazine compared the song to the work of Janet Jackson and Marvin Gaye; he ultimately felt that Aaliyah did "80's retro" songs better than other artists.
-In a retrospective review, Billboard felt that due to issues surrounding “Rock the Boat”, that it "will always carry near-mythical significance".
+In a retrospective review, Billboard felt that due to issues surrounding "Rock the Boat", that it "will always carry near-mythical significance".
 Ultimately, the "song crystallizes the things we loved, and continue to love, about Aaliyah: Her angelic vocals, her seductive delivery, her aura of strength and sexual liberation and (thanks to the video) her innate talent as a dancer, all layered over a sleek, infectious beat that seems to loop forever".